NCAR/climate-primer-water/doc/ch5_attribution.rst

-    Just as changes in annual and seasonal mean temperature and precipitation are very important to water research and resources, depending on the particular focus of the planning, changes in short duration extremes can be very important too.
-Extremes can have direct impacts on habitat, and pose risks to infrastructure.
+    Just as changes in annual and seasonal mean temperature and precipitation are very important to water research and resources, depending on the particular focus of the planning, changes in short-duration extremes can be very important too.
+Extremes can directly impact habitat, and pose risks to infrastructure.
 It is important to get a sense for what extremes represent from a statistical standpoint.
     Extreme weather is a bit relative.
 For example, a hot day in Wyoming would be considered a mild one in Arizona.
 And we don't